intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_2_GPU_Baichuan2-7B.md

 ## 6.2.1 Load Model in Low Precision

-One common use case is to load a model from ModelScope hub with IPEX-LLM low-bit precision optimization.
+One common use case is to load a model from [ModelScope hub](https://www.modelscope.cn/models) with IPEX-LLM low-bit precision optimization.
 For Baichuan 2 (7B), you could simply import `ipex_llm.transformers.AutoModelForCausalLM` instead of `transformers.AutoModelForCausalLM`, and specify `load_in_4bit=True` or `load_in_low_bit` parameter accordingly in the `from_pretrained` function.
+Besides, it is important to set `model_hub='modelscope'`, otherwise model hub is default to be huggingface.

 For Intel GPUs, **once you have the model in low precision, set it to `to('xpu')`.**